 Despite the help and support that an assistance dog offers they may not be for everyone.
 If you're interested in getting an assistance dog there are some things you may want to consider, including:

-If you are bringing an assistance dog into a family you will need to consider the needs of your family.
-There could be people in your family that have allergies or a fear of dogs.
+If you are bringing an assistance dog into a family you will need to consider the needs of your family and any other pets you have.
+There could be people in your family that have allergies or a fear of dogs, or you may already have pets that aren't compatible with an assistance dog

 Misconceptions about assistance dogs